Mist drifting between the quartz-sandstone pillars of Wulingyuan, the scenic area at the heart of Zhangjiajie in northwest Hunan

 What to see

-Quartz-sandstone pillars of the Yuanjiajie plateau in Wulingyuan, the UNESCO scenic area of Zhangjiajie, shrouded in morning mist
+Quartz-sandstone pillars of the Yuanjiajie plateau in Wulingyuan, the scenic area at the heart of Zhangjiajie, shrouded in morning mist

 Heaven's Gate, the 131-metre natural limestone arch through Tianmen Mountain south of Zhangjiajie city